tomphp/PhpBook/01-the-development-environment.md

 * Ansible - http://www.ansible.com/

-I recommend that you install both Vagrant and VirtualBox by downloading the distribution packages directly from their websites.
+I recommend that you install both Vagrant and VirtualBox by downloading the distribution packages directly from their websites so you get the current versions.

-With Ansible you need to make sure you have an up to date version, on Ubuntu I tend to get mine for Rodney Quillo's PPA which as it's more up to date than the version in the Software Center.
+With Ansible you need to make sure you have an up to date version, on Ubuntu I tend to install it via Rodney Quillo's PPA which as it's more up to date than the version in the Software Center.
 This PPA can be found at:

 `https://launchpad.net/~rquillo/+archive/ubuntu/ansible`